nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * Application proxy which intercepts every HTTP request; connects to workload identity agent to add geolocation; signs request using workload identity agent key which is attested by TPM attestation key.

 Similar to the server hosts solution
-* Each of the hosts run a workload identity agent (Spiffe/Spire agent) which connect to a workload identity manager (Spiffe/Spire server).
+* Each of the hosts runs a workload identity agent (SPIFFE/SPIRE agent) which connects to a workload identity manager (SPIFFE/SPIRE server).

 **Addressing the key security and compliance challenges in the Federated Learning use case:**
 [Figure -- Verifiable Geofencing with Proof of Residency for Federated Learning](https://github.com/nedmsmith/draft-klspa-wimse-verifiable-geo-fence/blob/ramki/pictures/addressing-challenges-federated-learning.svg)